pagalvin/tsbook/chapter07_Functions.md

 ### Arrow Functions for Cleaner Code

 The previous example doesn't show it well, but arrow functions can help you do more than teach your IDE about function types.
 It can also help you write cleaner code, although this may admittedly be in the eye of the beholder.
-Here's example:
+Here's an example:

 ```TypeScript
 const numbers: number[] = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];